louismullie/temp-data/markdown_final/82abd3e0-d8bb-4472-96ef-2e97caf0afab.md

 ---

 Eye twitching is usually **benign and self-limited** [^113cXV26], most often due to fatigue, stress, or caffeine [^113cXV26].
 Evaluate with a focused history and exam to confirm **simple myokymia** and exclude red flags (facial weakness, diplopia, ptosis, or systemic symptoms) [^112kyft6].
-No routine labs or imaging are needed for isolated eyelid twitching; **reassure, reduce triggers, and treat only if persistent or bothersome** [^notfound].
+No routine labs or imaging are needed for isolated eyelid twitching; **reassure, reduce triggers, and treat only if persistent or bothersome** [^113cXV26].
 Consider botulinum toxin for chronic cases [^113cXV26]; avoid quinine/tonic water due to limited benefit and safety concerns [^115AYkzP].

 ---